World Rugby: Rugby World Cups

-World Rugby organises the Rugby World Cup, which has been held every four years since 1987, the sport's most recognised and most profitable competition.
-Despite the profitability of the Rugby World Cup, the majority of its revenues and viewers come from a small number of countries.
-For the 2007 Rugby World Cup final, 87% of viewers came from the Five Nations (England, France, Wales, Ireland, Scotland), 15% came from the Tri-Nations (South Africa, Australia, and New Zealand), with just 2% of viewers coming from all other countries.
+World Rugby organises the Rugby World Cup, the sport's most recognised and most profitable competition, which has been held every four years since 1987.
+Despite the profitability of the World Cup, the majority of its revenues and viewers come from a small number of countries.
+For the 2007 Rugby World Cup final, 97% of viewers came from the founding nations, including: England, France, Wales, Ireland, Scotland, South Africa, Australia, and New Zealand, with just 3% of viewers coming from all other countries.

-The most recent Rugby World Cup was held in Japan in 2019.
-South Africa defeated England 32–12 in the final, winning their third title.
+The most recent Rugby World Cup was held in France in 2023.
+South Africa defeated New Zealand 12–11 in the Rugby World Cup final, winning a record fourth title.

 World Rugby also organises the women's Rugby World Cup, also held every four years.
 It was first held by the IRB in 1998, though tournaments in 1991 and 1994 were retrospectively recognised in 2009.
 The women's World Cup is contested by fewer teams than the men's Cup, with only the 1998 and 2002 editions featuring more than 12 teams (these competitions both had 16 teams, compared to the 20 teams in the men's Rugby World Cup).

-The most recent women's Rugby World Cup was held in Ireland, with matches held both in the Republic of Ireland and Northern Ireland, in 2017.
-The four-year cycle was brought forward by a year to ease congestion in the sport's international calendar.
-The tournament was won by New Zealand, who defeated England 41–32 in the final.

-On 21 August 2019, WR announced that all future men's and women's World Cups would officially be known as "Rugby World Cup", with no sex or gender designations.
-The first tournament to be affected by this policy was the 2021 women's World Cup in New Zealand.
+On 21 August 2019, World Rugby announced that all future men's and women's World Cups would officially be known as "Rugby World Cup", with no sex or gender designations.
+The first tournament to be affected by this policy was the 2021 Rugby World Cup, for women's team in New Zealand.